Skip to content

 Chaikin uses a 30% trailing stop-loss on all positions, updated every Wednesday.
 Here’s what I’ve seen over four years:

 CrowdStrike (CRWD): Entered August 3, 2023 at $157.55.
 The stop ratcheted up as the stock climbed.
 Triggered July 22, 2024 at +70.66%.
 Three days later, CrowdStrike caused a massive global IT outage that grounded flights, crashed hospital systems, and sent the stock into freefall.
 The trailing stop got subscribers out with a 70%+ gain right before the disaster unfolded.
-Look up the timeline.
 That’s not luck — that’s systematic risk management doing exactly what it’s designed to do.

 Adobe (ADBE): Stopped out June 2024 at +52.01%.
 The stock has since fallen below that exit price.